AleksanderMielczarek/ObservableCache/README.md

 - key value is based on method name that takes 0 arguments and returns CacheableObservable<T>, CacheableSingle<T> or CacheableCompletable
-- method that that retrieves value from cache takes 0 arguments and returns ObservableFromCache<T>, SingleFromCache<T> or CompletableFromCache<T>.
+- method that retrieves value from cache takes 0 arguments and returns ObservableFromCache<T>, SingleFromCache<T> or CompletableFromCache<T>.
 Name of this method must be the same as method for caching values + word 'cached':
     - cache: 'testObservable()', retrieve: '**cached**TestObservable()'
     - cache: 'testObservable()', retrieve: 'test**Cached**Observable()'
     - cache: 'testObservable()', retrieve: 'testObservable**Cached**()'
-- method that that removes value from cache takes 0 arguments and returns boolean.Name of this method must be the same as method for caching values + word 'remove':
+- method that removes value from cache takes 0 arguments and returns boolean.Name of this method must be the same as method for caching values + word 'remove':
     - cache: 'testObservable()', remove: '**remove**TestObservable()'
     - cache: 'testObservable()', remove: 'test**Remove**Observable()'